 \subsubsection{Spin-down}

-Let us consider a NS of radius $R$, mass $M$, moment of inertia $I$, and surface dipolar magnetic field $B$, spinning with angular frequency $\Omega$.
-We also consider the magnetar to be surrounded by an accretion disk,formed by matter falling back onto the magnetar after coalescence (known as “fallback accretion”).
-Then, following interaction with the magnetar's powerful magnetic field, this matter can, under certain conditions, be accelerated to super-Keplerian speeds.
-This results in the ejection of matter, as the centrifugal force overcomes the magnetar's gravitational attraction.
-To simulate this, and the impact of the so-called ``propeller'' effect on the luminosity, we adopt the formalism used by \cite{Gompertz}.
-Then finally, as mentioned above, the magnetar draws energy from its rotational energy reservoir:
+We considered an NS with a radius $R$, a mass $M$, a moment of inertia $I$, and a surface dipolar magnetic field $B$, spinning with angular frequency $\Omega$.
+We also consider the magnetar to be surrounded by an accretion disk, formed by matter falling back onto the magnetar after coalescence (known as “fallback accretion”).
+Then, following interaction with the powerful magnetic field of the magnetar, this matter can, under certain conditions, be accelerated to super-Keplerian speeds.
+This results in the ejection of matter, as the centrifugal force overcomes the gravitational attraction of the magnetar.
+To simulate this, and the impact of the so-called ``propeller'' effect on the luminosity, we adopt the formalism used by \cite{Gompertz}, as described in Appendix \ref{ap:propeller_regime}.
+Then finally, as mentioned previously, the magnetar draws energy from its rotational energy reservoir,